Managing and Improving Behaviour in School

 Spoiler alert: There are no quick fixes.

-Discover how to build a positive and nurturing classroom environment for all your pupils with this Positive Behaviour Management CPD course.
+CPD idea: Our Positive Behaviour Management CPD course explores how to shift away from sanctions-first approaches and build a consistent, positive culture over time.
+Perfect for new staff or anyone needing a refresh.
 In this self-guided, research-based study, you’ll learn how to avoid the overuse of sanctions by developing practical, positive strategies of behaviour management.
 In doing so, you’ll cultivate stronger teacher-pupil relationships and create a classroom where everyone thrives.

 Group sanctions, or collective punishment for a whole class or group, are a common response to classroom disruptions.
 However, while they might seem like a quick fix, group sanctions can have unintended consequences.
 They often cause resentment among pupils who were not involved in the misbehaviour, damage trust between pupils and teachers, and may even discourage positive behaviour by making pupils feel that their individual efforts go unrecognised.